 Can businesses offset customs duty against VAT payments?

-VAT is payable over and above the custom duty paid by an importer.
-VAT shall be computed on the price of the good/service including custom duty.
+A VAT is payable over and above the customs duty paid by an importer.
+VAT shall be computed on the price of the good/service including customs duty.

 What if a business doesn’t follow VAT?

 Penalties shall be imposed in case of non-compliance.
 Non-compliance could mean: